-This finding regarding current tissue levels is further supported by the observation that this mean tissue level is consistent with our best estimate of current intake, i.e., 1 pg/kg-d in TEQDFP-WHO98.
-Using this intake in a one-compartment, steady-state pharmacokinetic model yields a tissue level estimate of about 16 pg TEQDFP WHO98/g lipid (assumes TEQDFP has an effective half-life of 7 yr, 80% of ingested dioxin is absorbed into the body, and lipid volume is 19 L).
-Because intake rates appear to have declined in recent years and steady-state is not likely to have been achieved, it is reasonable to observe higher measured tissue levels than predicted by the model.
+This finding regarding a current tissue level of 25.4 pg/g lipid TEQ{DFP}-WHO98 is further supported by the observation that this mean tissue level is consistent with our best estimate of current adult intake, i.e., 65 pg WHO98-TEQ{DFP}/d.
+Using this intake in a one-compartment, steady-state pharmacokinetic model yields a tissue level estimate of about 11.1 pg TEQ/g lipid (assumes TEQ{DFP} has an effective half-life of 7.1 yr, 80% of ingested dioxin is absorbed into the body, and lipid weight is 25% of the adult assumed body weight of 70 kg, or 17.5 kg).
+Because intake rates appear to have declined in recent years and steady-state is not likely to have been achieved, it is reasonable to observe higher measured tissue levels, such as the 25.4 pg TEQ/g lipid that was observed, than predicted by the model.

 Characterizing national background levels of dioxins in tissues is uncertain because the current data cannot be considered statistically representative of the general population.
 It is also complicated by the fact that tissue levels are a function of both age and birth year.
 Because intake levels have varied over time, the accumulation of dioxins in a person who turned 50 years old in 1990 is different than in a person who turned 50 in 2000.
 Future studies should help address these uncertainties.
-The National Health and Nutrition Examination Survey (NHANES) began a new national survey in 1999 that will measure blood levels of CDDs, CDFs, and PCBs 126, 77, 169, and 81 in about 1,700 people per year (see http:www.cdc.gov/nchs/nhanes.htm).
-The survey is conducted at 15 different locations per year and is designed to select individuals statistically representative of the civilian United States population in terms of age, race, and ethnicity.
+The National Health and Nutrition Examination Survey (NHANES)

+began a new national survey in 1999 that will measure blood levels of CDDs, CDFs, and PCBs 126, 77, 169, and 81 in about 1,700 people per year (see http:www.cdc.gov/nchs/nhanes.htm).
+The survey is conducted at 15 different locations per year and is designed to select individuals statistically representative of the civilian U.S. population in terms of age, race, and ethnicity.
 These new data should provide a much better basis for estimating national background tissue levels and evaluating trends than the currently available data.

-28 4.4.2.
+4.4.2.
 Intake Estimates

-Adult daily intakes of CDD/CDFs and dioxin-like PCBs are estimated to average 45 and 25 pg $TEQ{DFP}$ -WHO98/day, respectively, for a total intake of 70 pg/day $TEQ{DFP}$ -WHO98.
+Adult daily intakes of CDD/CDFs and dioxin-like PCBs are estimated to average 41 and $24 \text{ pg } TEQ{DFP}$ -WHO98/day, respectively, for a total intake of 65 pg/day TEQ{DFP} -WHO98.
 Daily intake is estimated by combining exposure media concentrations (food, soil, air) with contact rates (ingestion, inhalation).
-Table 4-8 summarizes the intake rates derived by this method.
+Table 4-7 summarizes the media concentrations, contact rates and resulting intake estimates.